 The process of mining natural diamonds often results in human rights abuses, as well as damage to local communities.
 Despite the Kimberley Process, a certification program to prevent conflict diamonds from being sold worldwide, diamond miners are still treated poorly in many countries.
 Lab grown diamonds are ethical diamonds created in a controlled environment by skilled workers who are paid fair wages.

 While both lab grown and natural diamonds have the same rating on the Mohs Hardness Scale, natural diamonds typically have more inclusions and flaws than lab grown diamonds.
 In rare cases, inclusions can cause natural diamonds to crack or break under pressure.

 From iconic A-listers like Lady Gaga and Zoe Kravitz to rappers like Drake, more celebrities are choosing to make a statement with their social choices.
 For socially-conscious fashion-forward brides and grooms, a lab grown diamond engagement ring sends a message that you can about the environment and you back up your principles when making significant purchases.

 Your wedding day is one of the most important days of your life, and you want everything to be perfect.
 A lab grown diamond is a great choice if you’re looking for an ideal ring and want to save money.
 Now that you’re more prepared to buy an engagement ring, it’s time to prepare for your proposal.
 If you’re feeling stuck on how to propose, we’ve got tips!

 The Groom Club is a blog and community created to support grooms through the planning and processes relevant to them.
-From bachelor party planning and wedding traditions to costs and guest etiquette, we are an accessible, inclusive, and informative resource.
+From bachelor party planning and wedding traditions to costs and groom etiquette, we are an accessible, inclusive, and informative resource.